Reds vs. Giants Player Props Betting Odds

-Oddsmakers have listed player props for LaMonte Wade Jr, Jonathan India and others when the San Francisco Giants visit the Cincinnati Reds at Great American Ball Park on Wednesday at 7:10 PM ET.
+Sportsbooks have set player props for Jonathan India and others when the San Francisco Giants visit the Cincinnati Reds at Great American Ball Park on Thursday at 12:35 PM ET.

 Bet on this matchup or its props with BetMGM!